trevorpogue/topspace/README.md

 The distance will be in units of lines with height `default-line-height', and the value should be less than the height of the window.

-If a function, the same rules above apply to the functions' return value.
+If a function, the same rules above apply to the function's return value."

-Used in `topspace-recenter-buffer' when called without an argument, or when opening/resizing buffers if `topspace-autocenter-buffers' returns non-nil."
   :group 'topspace
   :type '(choice float integer
                  (function :tag "float or integer function")))